 Kate Lund is originally from the small town of Challis, located in Central Idaho.
-She received a Bachelors in Fine Art from Central Washington University in Ellensburg, Washington and earned an MFA in Studio Art from the University of Montana.
+She received a BFA from Central Washington University in Ellensburg, Washington and earned an MFA in Studio Art from the University of Montana.
 During her time as a student, Kate spent eight summers working as a wildland firefighter with the Forest Service.
 Through this job she spent a great deal of time immersed in the outdoors and traveling through obscure towns in the rural western United States.
 Today, Kate does not spend her summers on the fireline, but she still finds inspiration in the outdoors be it gardening, swimming, or hiking.
 Kate is currently an artist and teacher; she teaches high school and college level art classes at Wallace Jr/Sr High School.
 Kate exhibits her work locally and regionally.
 In 2018 she was part of a three person exhibition, Three Generations, at the SFCC Fine Art Gallery.
 In November of 2019, Kate held a solo exhibition at the Cawein Gallery at Pacific University in Forest Grove, Oregon.

 "Are You Sure We are Going the Right Way?" cattle marker and graphite on panel, 3ft x 4ft, 2016